-- Back during the 2007 Rugby World Cup, one French player (Sébastien Chabal), nicknamed "The Caveman" when playing in England, went through Memetic Mutation as a violent, hairy lunatic who ate babies and wore a Badass Beard.
+- Back during the 2007 Rugby World Cup, one French player (Sébastien Chabal), nicknamed "The Caveman" when playing in England, went through Memetic Mutation as a violent, hairy lunatic who ate babies and had Manly Facial Hair.

-- Truth in Television for anyone in the UK who wasn't built like a brick shithouse during their school years and had to face down a squadron of their classmates who were in enforced physical education lessons.
+- Truth in Television for anyone in the UK who wasn't built like a brick shithouse during their school years and had to face down a squadron of their classmates during enforced physical education lessons.

 - Just watch the ball and stay away from it.

-- Buck Shelford famously had his scrotum ripped in a ruck, playing for New Zealand against France in 1986.
-Famously because with one testicle dangling free, he calmly asked the doc to stitch him up and went back out to play.
+- In the case of Shelford, he famously had his scrotum ripped in a ruck, playing for New Zealand against France in 1986.
+It is "famous" because, with one testicle dangling free, he calmly asked the doc to stitch him up and went back out to play.
 He ended the game with four teeth knocked out and a concussion, and has no memory of the match.

 - John Sattler in the 1970 Grand Final for the Australian Rugby League.
 Suffered a broken jaw only ten minutes in, to which he reacted to be refusing to be taken for treatment or even be shut out of plays to avoid further injury.
 He finally agreed to go to hospital, after remaining on-field for most of the match, accepting the winner's trophy, and making the acceptance speech.

-- Gordon Brown become blind in his left eye after he was kicked in the head during a rugby union match when he was a student.
+- Gordon Brown became blind in his left eye after he was kicked in the head during a rugby union match when he was a student.

-- Sadly, people (often younger players) sustaining crippling injuries (such as broken necks, fractures resulting in permanent damage) is an uncommonly common occurrence in Rugby.
+- Sadly, people (often younger players) sustaining permanent injuries (such as broken necks, fractures resulting in permanent damage) is an uncommonly common occurrence in Rugby.